covidclinical/Phase2.1DockerAnalysis/README.md

 # Starting Container

-To run this docker container issue the following command in your terminal. /SOME_LOCAL_PATH should be replaced by the path you wish to save any R Scripts or generated data.
+To run this docker container issue the following command in your terminal.

 ```bash
 docker run --rm --name 4ce -v /SOME_LOCAL_PATH:/c19i2b2 \